 I absolutely love the jumbo command hooks on the back of the island!
 I used to have just a pile in the back of the closet or laying under the hanging clothes.
 This way I can see it all, know what I have and find it easily.
 Plus, it’s a better way to store them to prevent damage.

 Hangers and hanger clips are a big issue.
-I had a mix up of the huggable hangers and weird clips as did Scott.
+I had a mix-up of the huggable hangers and weird clips, as did Scott.
 We changed them all to match and it gave us more room and good uniformity as well.
 Visual clutter can be an issue in any space.
 No distraction is a good thing for me.

 The way they used the drawer organizer inserts (all styles below) in the drawers also helped me gain a lot of space.
 There are two levels in the deeper drawers.
 The filling system they used in every drawer makes everything so visible.
 No more digging for something.
 Filing my shorts actually helps me to be able to keep them in a drawer year-round rather than putting them up in the overhead storage.
-It was always such a pain to get them down for a warm weather trip in the winter.
+It was always such a pain to get them down for a warm-weather trip in the winter.

 Also, having a beautiful box instead of a tray for all the random things you have in your closet – scissors, lint brush, extra buttons, pens, etc. – on the island is so much better than the tray I was using for this purpose.
 Plus, this faux shagreen box is gorgeous.
-Scott has well instead of an open valet tray.
+Scott has one as well instead of an open valet tray.
 It’s so much cleaner looking.